ddutta-stack/Medicalsymptiomcheker/README.md

 Steps to use the model:
 launch the tool and type in any symptom you might be having either using the console or the UI
+We can also use it to add an API endpoint and use it using a tool like Postman